agniBit/plant-leaf-disease-detection-using-convolutional-neural-network/README.md

-pre-trained model variables saved in 'model.ckpt' ans you can resore and use these variables in 'model.ipynb' file
+pre-trained model variables saved in 'model.ckpt' ans you can restore and use these variables in 'model.ipynb' file